ethanlee515/SpinalHelios/README.md

     (This might break due to inconsistent uses of bitshifts vs multiplications/modulos.)
 * `meas_in` is taken over multiple rounds.
 This is asymmetrical from how output is treated.
   Should we take all the measurements upfront?
-* Move edge weights to the parameters file.